 If you live in Union City, can no longer work because of an injury or medical condition, and have worked much at all in the last 10 years, you likely qualify for Social Security Disability benefits.
 Even those who qualify are often denied, however.
-That why our Social Security Disability (SSD) lawyers in Union City are dedicated to getting you the benefits you need and deserve.
+That’s why our Social Security Disability (SSD) attorneys in Union City are dedicated to getting you the benefits you need and deserve.

 At John Foy & Associates, we have a thorough knowledge of exactly how the SSD process goes.
-Our 20 plus years of experience have allowed us to help countless applicants finally get approved for the regular money they desperately need to live.
-We can help you too, starting with a FREE consultation.
-Call (404) 400-4000 or contact us online to get started.
+Our 20-plus years of experience have allowed us to help countless applicants finally get approved for the regular money they desperately need to live.

 What Social Security Disability Means in Union City

 Social Security Disability, or SSD, is an insurance program that pays out benefits to disabled individuals (and their families) who qualify.
 To qualify, you must have: